mthaiseer/wealthpilot_first_league/README.md

 3. Docker containarization will add on demand

 ## Implementation consideration
 1. **Round-robin scheduling** method used in this code, as all team need to play each other once
+2. Tests are covered
+3. Global level exception used to capture application level errors
+4. Strategy pattern used to implement single / multiple matches on every Saturday
+5. Builder pattern used widely

 ## Tools
 1. Spring boot